RBJUR/dsl/README.md

 # Building Kotlin DSL
-This is repository contains the code off my presentation about how to build kotlin dsl.
+This repository contains the code off my presentation about how to build kotlin dsl.
 You will find the slides on the link bellow.

 https://www.slideshare.net/RoqueBuarqueJunior/building-kotlin-dsl